alexkazik/lzss/README.md

 * `alloc`       - Enables everything marked with `alloc`.
 * `std`         - Enables everything marked with `std` and the `Error` instance for `LzssError` and `LzssDynError`.
-* `const_panic` - Requires nightly and enables compile-time
-                  checks of the parameters for Lzss.

 # Example
 ```rust